sethsec/celerystalk/README.md

                                 ./celerystalk query summary watch
     ```

+#### cancel/pause/resume
-1. **Cancel/Pause/Resume Tasks:** Cancel/Pause/Resume any task(s) that are currently running or in the queue.
+Cancel/Pause/Resume any task(s) that are currently running or in the queue.

     | Option | Description |
     | --- | --- |